trigno1/Smart-AI-Resume-Analyzer/README.md

 If you're using the **Browser's (e.g., Chrome, Edge, etc.) Autofill** feature to quickly fill out your **Name**, **Email**, and **Phone** details in our **Smart AI Resume Analyzer**, you might encounter this error in generating Resume:
 **"⚠️ Please enter your email address."**

-Even though the email field appears to be filled, this is a small bug in the **Resume Builder Feature** where our system doesn’t always recognize inputs from autofill.
+Even though the email field appears to be filled, this is a small bug in the **Resume Builder Feature** where our system doesn't always recognize inputs from autofill.

 ### Quick Fix 🛠️
-Don’t worry—it’s a simple fix!
+Don't worry—it's a simple fix!
 1. **Edit the email(or Any) field manually:**
    - Remove one character or number.
    - Type it back in.